 Wild Rice Salad

-I make wild rice in my rice cooker but instead of just plain water, I use a vegan stock/broth to give it a bit more flavor.
+I make wild rice in my rice cooker but instead of just plain water, I use a vegan stock/broth to give it a bit more flavour.
 I let that cool that down or I make the rice a day ahead.
 When I’m ready to make the salad I add a few sprinkles of turmeric.
-It gives it a nice flavor.
+It gives it a nice flavour.
 I’m sure curry would be good too.

 - diced green/spring onion

 - finely chopped parsley

 I spray a bit of olive oil from a Misto spray and then add the juice of one lemon.
 I salt and pepper the salad.
 Then let it sit overnight.
 Always taste and see what needs to be added in.
 You can add way more veg but that’s what I had in my fridge that day.